Monogramm/docker-dokos/README.md

 -   the application container sets all the environment variables, the other containers wait for setup to be done
 -   attempt to provide postgresql compatibility

+Check base image [Monogramm/docker-dodock](https://github.com/Monogramm/docker-dodock) for details.

+Check image [Monogramm/docker-dokos-ext](https://github.com/Monogramm/docker-dokos-ext) to see how to expand this image and add custom frappe apps.

 ## What is Dokos ?

 Open Source ERP built for the web.
 Fork of ERPNext.